openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Align KEM combiner with LAMPS
 - Drop CCA-conversion of X25519/X448
 - Switch to hedged variant also for SLH-DSA

+## draft-ietf-openpgp-pqc-08
+- Assign code points 35 and 36 for ML-KEM algorithms.

 # Contributors